Movies & TV / Reviews

 Alexandra Novelle – Snowdown

-With fall fast approaching, Brightbill must learn how to fly soon to join the other geese for their annual migration.
+With fall fast approaching, Brightbill must learn how to fly to join the other geese for their annual migration.
 Roz becomes Brightbill’s foster parent, forming a unique bond with the gosling.
-Roz’s time on the island expands her knowledge base as she rewrites her code to grow beyond her base programming from her creators.
+Roz’s time on the island expands her knowledge base as she rewrites her code to grow beyond the base programming from her creators.
 In short, she truly becomes a “wild” robot.

 The animation looks incredibly vibrant.
 The DWA animators truly bring the world and the island of The Wild Robot to life.
 The island where Roz and the critters live features an illustrated, rustic quality that makes the island look beautiful, wild, and untamed.
-The animators also provide some fascinating bits of visual storytelling when hints of the world outside the island are shown.
-The world of The Wild Robot has gone through catastrophes and calamities.
-However, it also appears to be a world in recovery mode.
-The bleak times have passed, and nature appears to have retaken the world.
-Humans still exist, but they’ve also made various adjustments to their civilization.
+The animators also provide some fascinating bits of visual storytelling when they show hints of the world outside the island.
+Earth in The Wild Robot has undergone catastrophe and calamity, but the world is in recovery mode.
+The bleak times have passed, and nature has retaken the world.
+Humans still exist, but they made various adjustments to their civilization.
 These elements are provided through subtle visual cues and stunning animated imagery rather than overbearing exposition.

 9.0